dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 When this happens it often makes more sense to write your own CRUD code from the ground up.
-With a small investment of effort up front (and probably less than you would imagine) you will end up with more concise, easily maintainable code, saving you more time in the long run.
+With a small investment of effort up front (and probably less than you would imagine) you will end up with more concise, easily maintainable code, saving you time in the long run.

 ## What is covered?
 This article describes one simple approach for